 Amount recognized or credited as capital in local regulatory regime – Enter the amount of the capital instrument which is recognized in the local regulatory regime.

 Amount Down-streamed – If available and tracked, enter amount of debt proceeds that was infused into the regulated entities’ surplus.
-This amount will be considered as fully structurally subordinated.
+This amount will be considered as fully structurally subordinated and included as additional capital to the issuer of the debt.
 Methodologies for tracking should be provided.
 If there is no tracking methodology in place, this column need not be completed.

 All other tested additional allowance levels are included as proxies for structural subordination in the absence of tracking.